-At year-end 2018, the Board of Directors of Bankia was composed of 4 executive directors and 8 independent directors, of which 2 were women.
+At year-end 2019, the Board of Directors of Bankia was composed of three executive directors, one other external director, and eight independent directors, of which two were women.
 Therefore, women occupied 16.7% of board seats and represented 25% of independent directors.
-A woman was chair of one of the five Board of Directors' committees and there were women members of 4 of the committees.
-The presence of women in the Board of Directors' delegate bodies stood at 25% of the Appointments and Responsible Management Committee, 25% of the Remuneration Committee, 33% of the Risk Advisory Committee, and 25% of the Board Risk Committee.
+A woman was chair of one of the five Board of Directors' committees and there were women members of four of the committees.

+Accordingly, the presence of women in the Board of Directors' delegate bodies stood at 25% of the Appointments and Responsible Management Committee, 25% of the Remuneration Committee, 25% of the Risk Advisory Committee, and 33 % of the Board Risk Committee.